Grants

 Application

 Email submissions to Katie Bruell at katherine.bruell@dca.nm.gov by 5 p.m.
-(MST), October 4, 2024 or apply online after reading all the information provided here.
+(MST), June 15, 2025 (tentative) or apply online after reading all the information provided here.

 1. In a single document, provide a clear and concise overview of your proposed project (maximum 2 pages).
 Please use the guiding questions below to shape your response: